 Now, I’ve been in love with cashews before ever seeing all this interesting information.
 One reason is that when I was doing a raw food, vegan type thing back in the 80s, I learned how to make cashew yogurt from my friend Steve Meyerowitz (aka Sproutman).
 I forgot that we used to make nut cheeses too.
 So, last week I made a fairly decent nut cheese that was close to what we used to make.
 The thing I remember from back then, was that you could get pretty creative with flavorings.

 So, I decided to focus on cashews last week in the Green Divas Test Kitchen.

-Here are four cashew recipes that are tried and GD approved!
+Here are four of my favorite vegan cheese recipes using cashews that are tried and GD approved!

 Cashew Yogurt – Healthy Creamy Vegan Goodness

 This stuff is divine.
 Can be used in place of yogurt, cream or sour cream with great results in many recipes.
 My daughter eats it plain and LOVES it.
 There are a variety of recipes, but this is how I was taught by Sproutman, and it worked, so I’ve stuck with it all these years.

 1 c. raw organic unsalted cashews (pieces are fine)